alecngai/Predicting_Canadian_Job_Vacancies/README.md

 The chosen topic for this project is "Understanding and Predicting Labour Vacancies in Various Canadian Sectors".

 This topic was selected to understand the Canadian labout market and predict how the job market would look like in the near future.
-It is important to know how the labour market hase been affected by COVID-19 and how it will look like post-COVID.
+It is important to know how the labour market have changed over the past years and how it will look like in the upcoimg years.
 Understanding the labour market and looking at potential vacancies could go a long way in avoiding situations such as economic collapse and could also potentially assist with education planning.

 ### Data Source